nmolaei7878/tt-product/README.md

 > you will need nodejs installed on your computer

-## Architecture
+## Structure (homepage)

 The project follows a fully modular folder structure.
 Any query, component, hook, or validation schema related to a specific feature is placed next to its own page.
 This improves discoverability and prevents scattered files.

+- UI components
+- Query + Async API functions
+- Zod schemas
+- Custom hooks
+- Types & mappers
+- Local utils
+- i18n

 ### Global Layer (`shared/`)

-This folder contains: - Global configs\
+This folder contains:

+- Global configs
-- Error handling utilities\
+- Error handling utilities
+- Reusable hooks
-- Reusable hooks\
+- Reusable components
 - Wrappers and providers used across the entire application

-### Home Page Features

-The homepage includes:

-- Infinite Pagination
-- Multi‑filter system
-- Category selection
-- URL‑based state persistence

-All filter states are stored in URL search params.
-TanStack Query listens for URL param changes using a custom hook (`useProductFilters`).
-Whenever filters change, a new API call is triggered automatically.

 ## Query Layer

 Each feature has:

-- An async function responsible for Axios API calls
+- An async function responsible for Axios API calls and Map incoming response data or Map into custom Readable Error type

-- A React Query hook that wraps the async request
+- An Abstraction Layer Around React Query hook that wraps the async request
-- A component layer consuming the hook

-### Data Mapping
+#### Data Mapping

 Inside the async function, server responses pass through a mapper located in `types/`.\